nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-csv.md

 </table>

     - Start a new import;
     - Browse the application.
-If you checked the box **Send me the import report by email**, you receive an email once the import is completed.
+If you checked the box **Receive the import report by email**, you receive an email once the import is completed.
     ![]({{file name='CSVImporteremail.png'}} ?w=400,border=true)

     {{#> callout type='warning' }}